aphraz/e2ecicd/README.md

 ## GitOps Principles

 The pipeline adheres to GitOps principles, where Git serves as the single source of truth.
-Any change to the application or infrastructure must be made through a Git commit.
+Any change to the application or infrastructure is expected to be made through a Git commit.